Best place to find information and services that your council provides...

 If you are a professional, come into contact with children as part of your work, or as a volunteer, you have a statutory duty to keep children safe and therefore report any allegations or concerns about the welfare and safety of a child.
 It may be that you have identified that a child or young person needs a service, help or support.

 A contact is information sent to Children's Social Care requesting services for a child or young person.
-The information is normally received by a Contact Centre Advisor or directly by the First Response Team.
+The information is normally received by a Contact Cares Advisor or directly by the MASH Team.
 It is recorded electronically and sent to a manager to make a decision about what should happen next.

 Where a manager decides further information and action is required the contact will progress to a 'referral'.
 An assessment must then be undertaken before a service can be provided.
 The assessment establishes whether the child is in need of social care services.

 The Service Request form can be found under the Related Documents tab at the foot of this page.